Michael Brown Infrastructure Program Engineer

 The pavement resurfacing needs are identified using condition assessment data that is collected for the City’s entire road network and best practices for asset management as outlined in the City’s Asset Management Plan.
 These studies generate condition ratings on the City's roads and provide tools to prioritize the required work.
 Criteria that are used include traffic volumes, road classification, where the road is in its lifecycle, the value for money that the work could provide and needs of subsurface infrastructure.

 Although the road may not have appeared to be in poor condition relative to other road surfaces in the City, it would likely have been showing early signs of deterioration such as longitudinal and transverse cracking with localized depressions at service crossings and catch basin.
 Chances are, this work was part of the City’s road resurfacing program.
-Roads which are candidates for this program are generally newer and in better condition than those that require full reconstruction.
+Roads that are candidates for this program are generally newer and in better condition than those that require full reconstruction.
 This type of work is often equated with changing the oil in your car – period investment in preventative maintenance, which extends the lives of roads and other assets and defers more costly investment.
 The cost of this type of activity is significantly less expensive than full reconstruction.

 By undertaking resurfacing or other pavement preservation activities, we will have extended the life of the remaining road structure (base asphalt and granular material), maintained the level of service to the public and prevented the road from slipping to the next level of deterioration, where rehabilitation would have been more costly and disruptive.